RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

 console](https://developers.google.com/console/):

 1. Access your GCP project by:
-    a.
-Creating a new project using the "**NEW PROJECT**" button, or
+    1. Creating a new project using the "**NEW PROJECT**" button, or
-    b.
-Opening an existing project by clicking it.
+    1. Opening an existing project by clicking it.
 1. Select "**Cloud Storage**" in the left-hand menu to open the Storage browser and view your buckets.
 1. Navigate to your bucket's permissions page:
-    a.
-To create a new bucket:
+    1. To create a new bucket:
         1. Click the "**NEW BUCKET**" button.
         1. Enter a name for the bucket.
         1. Click the "**Create**" button.
         1. Navigate one level up and out of the newly created bucket.
         1. Continue to step 3.2.
-    b.
-To use an existing bucket, select it using the left-most checkmark control and click the "**Bucket Permissions**" button.
+    1. To use an existing bucket, select it using the left-most checkmark control and click the "**Bucket Permissions**" button.
 1. At your bucket's permissions page, add another permission by entering the following information at the bottom of the page:
-    a.
-In the left-most dropbox, make sure that the value *User* is selected.
+    1. In the left-most dropbox, make sure that the value *User* is selected.
-    b.
-Next, enter ***service\@garantiadata.com***.
+    1. Next, enter ***service\@garantiadata.com***.
-    c.
-Set the permission to *Writer*.
+    1. Set the permission to *Writer*.
-    d.
-Click the **Add** and then the **Save** buttons to apply your changes.
+    1. Click the **Add** and then the **Save** buttons to apply your changes.

 Once your bucket's permissions are set, you can use it with your